mnsn/appid-python-flask-example/README.md

     return redirect("{}?client_id={}&response_type=code&redirect_uri={}&scope=appid_default".format(authorizationEndpoint,clientId,redirectUri))

 ```
-To start the authorization process, you need to redirect the user to app-id endpoint.
-with the client id and redirect URI as query parameters.
+To start the authorization process, you need to redirect the user to the app-id endpoint with the client id and redirect URI as query parameters.

-when binding appid to your application.
+When binding appid to your application:
-Your application global environment contains appid credentials which contain the client id, server URL and more.
+Your application global environment contains appid credentials that contain the client id, server URL and more.
-I've created a class called serviceConfig that read that data, you can use this class or copy this data from the service credentials section in the app id dashboard.
+I've created a class called serviceConfig that reads that data.
+You can use this class or copy this data from the service credentials section in the app id dashboard.
-after reading the data, redirect the user to appid URL with the redirect URI to your application and your client id, after the redirect the login widget will be presented to the user
+After reading the data, redirect the user to the appid URL with the redirect URI to your application, and your client id.
+After the redirect, the login widget will be presented to the user

 ## Redirect endpoint
-After the user has authorized, s/he will be redirected to your redirect endpoint with either error or code that can replace to the appid id token and access token
+After the user has authorized, he will be redirected to your redirect endpoint with either an error or a code that can be exchanged for an id token and an access token.
 ```python
 @app.route('/afterauth')
 def afterauth():